tobyvg/Neural-Network-finite-difference/README.md

-# Neural-Network-finite-difference-
+# Neural-Network-finite-difference
-Neural Network for binary classification using finite difference to update the weights instead real derrivatives.
+Neural Network for binary classification using finite difference to update the weights instead of real derrivatives.